DaveGee/datadog-cpu/readme.md

 - The **High load alerts** indicator is the number of times the threshold was hit (2 minutes above 1.0) since the frontend started
     - They show as small "triangles" in the charts
+    - If the last event is a high load without recovery, a small indicator next to the metric will show since when it's heating.

 - The **Recoveries** indicator is the number of times the CPU went back below 1.0 for more than 2 minutes, given a previous alert.
     - They show as "white circles" in the charts